KevinXuxuxu/blog/posts/Reviving-My-Old-Macbook-Pro.md

 ```

 [^5]: This also happened later when my postgresql backup cronjob choose to run on the macbook.

+[^6]: I talked about this issue in [a previous blog](/blog/post/working-with-arm/) many years ago, when I switch to use my current M1 Macbook.

 After that, the image on my registry will be multi-arch, and k3s automatically chooses the image version with the correct arch depending on the target host arch, voila!